EncryFoundation/EncryCore/papers/design/ModelsSpec.md

     senderSignature: Signature
     fee: Amount
     useBoxes: [Unlocker]                        // If `proof` is None, then `senderSignature` is used as proof.
     directives: [Directive]                     // List of state modifications which should be applied atomically.
+                                                // Should be ordered in descending order by `idx`.